Most sorting examples show how to pass the column header to C# code that uses a

 The

-attribute set to the value of the respective column.
-This will ensure that the correct value is provded to the RouteData dictionary, from where it will be bound to the SortBy
+thead element contains the column headers with the links.
+The links themselves are generated by anchor tag helpers.
+Each one has an asp-route-sortby attribute set to the value of the respective column.
+This will ensure that the correct value is provded to the RouteData dictionary, from where it will be bound to the SortBy property in the PageModel.
+The value for the currentpage parameter will be supplied from ambient route values.

 The revised paging links at the bottom of the code include values for both the

-value is set explicitly, which has the effect of negating all subsequent ambient route values, so thesortby
+currentpage and the sortby parameters.
+The currentpage value is set explicitly, which has the effect of negating all subsequent ambient route values, so thesortby value must also be set explicitly.

 Now when you click one of the sorting links, the paging links also include the sorting information: